mpospese/markdown-cv/index.md

 Designed and developed educational Windows software (C++) to accompany textbooks used in college-level logic courses.

 ## Apps (Recent)

+**Lead Engineer – BlockFi** (finance app)
+Rewriting native mobile app from the ground up in Swift: custom network stack, data model, and UI.

+**Architect / Lead Developer – PTS** (logistics app)
+Designed and built network stack, authentication layer, data model combined with a Core Data stack, and UI.
+PTS is a pair of apps (for customers and drivers) that share a common framework of core code.

 **Architect / Lead Developer – SiguePay** (finance app)
 Designed and built network stack, authentication layer, data model combined with a Core Data stack, and UI.
 SiguePay was a complete redesign and rewrite of the client's HTML 5 application.
 With only two developers, this new product written from the ground up entirely in Swift, shipped in 4 months with minimal dependencies.